AmirYarmhmdi/IoT-based-Earthquake-Early-Warning-and-Vital-Utilities-Shut-off-System/IoT_Project/README.md

 ## Testing

-A `test/` folder is included for testing purposes.
+There is a `test/` folder for checking different parts of the system.
 All test modules can also be run independently using:
 ```bash
 python -m test.<module_name>
 ```
+After running main.py, you can use test scripts to add devices, and then you can use a test script to remove some of them.
+To get sensor outputs, there is a subscribe test file that shows the incoming sensor values.
+For threshold checking (accelerometer and velocity), two test files are provided where you can feed custom values and verify the behavior.
+Earthquake alerts and system performance can also be viewed in the terminal.
+Note: the same flow can also be done through the Telegram bot.

 **Available test modules:**